Skip to content

 Decorative chip coatings create a premier garage look.
 These epoxy floor coatings do the most for increasing functionality in a daily use garage.

-• Features a orange-peel finish and includes a non-slip additive
+• Features an orange-peel finish and includes a non-slip additive.

 Does my garage need an epoxy moisture vapor barrier?